 Tranquility Pools builders physically lay out the pool for your approval.
 Our builders make sure the lot has been cleared and that there is a clean pallet to start with.
 Once the initial layout is approved, a wooden frame is put up to show the perimeter of the pool.
 Then Tranquility begins the excavation.
 During excavation, a hole is dug in your yard into the shape of your new pool.
 Once the excavation process is complete, the steel rebar frame is built inside to hold the shape of the inground pool.
 When the steel rebar is complete, electric plumbing and bonding of the pool gets done.
-I was lucky to find this plumbers website, they have been great to work with.
 There are a series of inspections for our builders to ensure the safety and efficiency of your pool at this point to ensure safety throughout the entire concrete pool installation process.